astarte-platform/astarte-device-sdk-rust/docs/get-started.md

 runtime) to poll connection messages.
 Ideally, two separate tasks should be used for both polling and transmission.

+NOTE: remember to tell the `DeviceBuilder` the directory from where to take the Astarte interfaces

 ```no_run
 // ... imports, structs definition ...